prakhar1989/csds-material/README.md

 The write up should contain:

-1. Your user name and registered email address on the competition site.
+1. Your user name and registered email address on the competition site (One person from a team will ).
 1. Answers to the following questions:
  * Describe your entity resolution technique, as well as its precision, recall, and F1 score.
  * What were the most important features that powered your technique?